Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: EM Stress Analysis via Exponential Integration With Rational Krylov Methods

-We first review the exponential integration framework for solving linear ODEs, followed by the rational Krylov subspace approximation of the matrix exponential operator.
+We first review the exponential-integration framework for solving linear ODEs, followed by the rational Krylov subspace approximation of the matrix-exponential operator.
 We then present the residual error estimation.
-We first re-write linear ordinary differential equation from \eqref{eq:lti_em} as follows:
+To begin, for the constant-current case and using the corresponding standard-form system, we rewrite the linear ordinary differential equation from \eqref{eq:lti_em} as follows: